seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>
 <h5> Creating the specification object from a script </h5>
 <p>
-A complete script for creating the spec object for the Seldonian ML problem described above is shown below.
+A complete script for creating the spec object for our Seldonian ML problem is shown below.
 This script will save the spec object as a pickle file called "spec.pkl" in the <code class='highlight'>save_dir</code> directory on your computer.
 That directory is currently set as the directory where you run this script, so change <code class='highlight'>save_dir</code> in the code snippet below to another directory if you want to save it elsewhere.
 Also, make sure to modify <code class='highlight'>data_pth</code> and <code class='highlight'>metadata_pth</code> to point to the locations where you downloaded the data and metadata files described in the <a href="#dataset_prep"> Dataset preparation section</a>, respectively.
 </p>

 <div>